 Contention for resources: network and computing.
 If the pool of workers has low bandwidth or high latency, parallel computation can be slow.

 Accessing external files.
-External files can be accessed unpredictably during a parallel computation.
 The order of computations is not guaranteed during parallel processing, so external files can be accessed in unpredictable order, leading to unpredictable results.
 Furthermore, if multiple processors try to read an external file simultaneously, the file can become locked, leading to a read error, and halting function execution.

 Noncomputational functions, such as